corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/database-set-up.md

 ALTER DEFAULT privileges IN SCHEMA "my_schema" GRANT USAGE, SELECT ON sequences TO "my_user";
 ALTER ROLE "my_user" SET search_path = "my_schema";
 ```
 If you are creating a CENM service instance user in PostgreSQL using a custom schema name (different from the username), connect to the database as an administrator and run the script above.
 The last statement in the script - setting the `search_path` - prevents querying the differing [default schema search path](https://www.postgresql.org/docs/9.3/static/ddl-schemas.html#DDL-SCHEMAS-PATH).
-If you don't have the privileges required to run the script, set the custom schema in the URL in the node.conf file in the database configuration section:
+If you don't have the privileges required to run the script, set the custom schema in the URL in the database configuration section of the node.conf file:

 ```groovy
 database = {